-Publisher: Rupa Publications India.
+Publisher: Rupa Publications India

 Set in contemporary India and in the Himalayan kingdom of Bhutan, When Loss Is Gain, is a powerful story dealing with life and death, loss and gain, happiness and fulfilment, the physical and the spiritual, the rational and the inexplicable, and the perennial dialogue between dukkha or sorrow, the key word in Buddhism, and ananda or joy, which animates most of Hindu philosophy.

-Publisher (Marathi translation): Ameya Prakashan
+Publisher (Marathi): Ameya Prakashan

-Publisher (Tamil translation): New Horizon Media
+Publisher (Tamil): New Horizon Media